 HTTPS Proxy and redirection issues

-If you are connecting through a network that does passive HTTPS scanning or that uses a proxy server, you may experience issues with inability to connect, or blank screens.
+If you are connecting through a network that does passive and/or transparent HTTPS scanning or uses a proxy server, you may experience issues with inability to connect, or blank screens.

 It never stops surprising me how old some of the VMware Horizon View environments are that some businesses are running.
 VMware regularly updates, and releases new versions of VMware Horizon View that resolve known issues and bugs in the software.

-While it may be difficult, simply upgrading your VMware Horizon environment (VMware vSphere, View Connection Server, VMware Tools, VMware Horizon Agent) can resolve your issues.
+While it may be difficult, simply upgrading your VMware Horizon environment (VMware vSphere, View Connection Server, VMware Tools, VMware Horizon Agent) can often resolve many issues.

 Blank Screen connecting to Physical PC running Horizon Agent

 This link will take you to sign up for a HPE iLO Advanced trial license.
 After filling out the form, you’ll be able to download your iLO welcome letter, which includes your iLO key (that is valid through 2020), and instructions.

 This is awesome, and will definitely help out a ton of IT administrators this year to remotely manage, monitor, and maintain their servers.

 Privacy & Cookies Policy